 Understanding eating disorder statistics is important, as myths and misunderstandings can easily come up.
 One stereotype that doesn’t line up with actual statistics is that the “face” of an eating disorder would be a young, white female with anorexia.
 In reality, anyone of any race, age, gender, or socioeconomic status can be affected.
 Another misconception is that eating disorders are a matter of vanity, rather than a serious mental illness.
 And yet another is the belief that if someone in a larger body has an eating disorder, it must be binge eating disorder (BED).
 Eating disorders come in all shapes and sizes and no story is exactly the same.

-Because we so commonly see and hear about these misconceptions about eating disorders, the statistics may be surprising:
+Because we so commonly see and hear about these misconceptions about eating disorders, these eating disorder statistics may be surprising:

 - Over 30 million Americans will have an eating disorder in their lifetime.1